rebelsky/check-designated-reviewers/README.md

    to use Numbers and "Export To TSV ...".
 Excel's Export to TSV seems to use a strange encoding that Python doesn't like.

-6. Make sure the column numbers in the settings section match those in the spreadsheets.
-(Unfortunately, these depend on too many factors to be sure.)

-7. Pick a prefix to use for the created files.
+5. Pick a prefix to use for the created files.
 For example `YYYYMMDD-HHMM`.

-8. Run the program
+6. Run the program
 ```
 python3 dr.py SUBMISSIONS.tsv VOLUNTEERS.tsv PREFIX
 ```

-8. Peruse the output
+7. Peruse the output
    * PREFIX-matched.tsv contains the designated reviewers who matched
    * PREFIX-missing.tsv contains the designated reviewers who did not match
    * PREFIX-none.tsv contains the papers with no designated reviewer